CommunityToolkit/Windows/components/Behaviors/samples/Behaviors.md

 # Behaviors

 A behavior is a class that attaches to a XAML control and invokes an Action when triggered.

+The `Microsoft.Xaml.Behaviors.*` packages contains several useful triggers and actions, and the Windows Community Toolkit provides even more.

 See also [XamlBehaviors Wiki](https://github.com/Microsoft/XamlBehaviors/wiki)